The Avalon Lab

 We provide scientific analysis and guidance to reduce risk, promote sustainable practices, and enhance resilience.
-We work with government bodies, academic institutions, civil society organizations, policy-makers, and practitioners to address challenges and inform decision-making for a sustainable future.
+We work with government bodies, academic institutions, civil society organizations, policy-makers, and practitioners to address challenges and inform decision-making for a resilient future.

 The problem: Urban flooding is a frequent problem affecting cities around the world.
 The problem is more significant now that the climate is changing and urbanization trends are increasing.